lurid-bogey/excel-to-iCal/README.md

 The script will read an Excel file and will generate iCal events for every date.
 The resulting iCal files can be imported in your favourite calendar app.

-The first row shall contain the name of the event (the summary).
+The first row must contain the name of the event (the summary).
 The second row can contain an optional description.

 ![Excel file](docs/input-file.jpg)